 No. PlaneTalk in fact goes through basic theory in plain English before moving on to describing the 'trick' to seeing your fretboard as familiar, well traveled territory.
 You will learn why it is so important to always know what it is you're playing and how music is structured and how easy it is to keep track of it all using the PlaneTalk mindset.
 It's a lot easier than you think.
 With lots of practice, of course.

 No. PlaneTalk makes use of an extremely simple landmark, one you learned in the first few days of playing.
-Many PlaneTalkers tell me they're amazed and annoyed that they didn't 'see' it themselves.
-As simple as it is, its ramifications are endless and -- if you're anything like me -- will become the only thing you really need to consciously be aware of.
+Many PlaneTalker tell me they're amazed and annoyed that they didn't 'see' it themselves.
+As simple as it is, its ramifications are endless and—if you're anything like me—will become the only thing you really need to be consciously aware of.

 No, no silliness, no gimmicks.
 The PlaneTalk mindset uses a landmark that IS music, one that displays at a glance the context of the moment.
 With practice, of course.

 The chances of that are slim, as it's such a simple mindset.
 However, depending on your level of playing, you may wonder how to use the knowledge.
 In that case, just come to the PlaneTalkers' Forum where you can ask me and many other PlaneTalkers any questions you may have.
 Sometimes it takes a while to see the need to have the whole fretboard at your disposal, but once you do, the PlaneTalk mindset will be yours forever more.
 Most PlaneTalkers say they will never need to buy another book again, that all they need now is time to refine their art.